No matter how much you work, do you still end up living paycheck-to-paycheck?

 1. Cancel Subscriptions Temporarily

-All those subscription services you’re signed up for, like Netflix, Dropbox, and Texture, are entertaining and convenient, but they can be costly when you add up their costs each month.
+All those subscription services you’re signed up for, like Netflix and Dropbox are entertaining and convenient, but they can be costly when you add up their costs each month.

 The good news is that most of these services let you cancel your subscription temporarily but leave your account open, so you can quickly restart your service when you’re ready.